aws-samples/aws-hpc-tutorials/content/10-monitoring/grafana/02-create-pc-monitoring.md

 ssh = ssh {CFN_USER}@{MASTER_IP} {ARGS}
 EOF
 ```

+{{% notice tip %}}
+You can use this **post_install** script in the repo as it is, or customize it as you need.
+For instance, you might want to change your Grafana password to something more secure and meaningful for you, or you might want to customize some dashboards by adding additional components to monitor.
+{{% /notice %}}

 Now, you are ready to launch a cluster with performance monitoring and dashboard visualization enabled!
 Proceed to the next section.